dpmj/alcazar/README.md

 - Automatic generation of a bibtex cite.
 - *"Executive overview"* page (sometimes required in University Degrees adhered to ABET).
 - A page to cite your own papers as a result of the project.
-- A page to include acknoledgements and a *dedication* page
+- An acknowledgements page and a dedication page.
 - Automatic Table of Contents (ToC), List of Figures (LoF) and List of Tables (LoT).
-- Double column bibliography and glossary.
+- Two-column bibliography and glossary.
-- Support for annexes.
+- Support for appendices.
-- If needed, templates for the Sustainable Development Goals (SDGs) are included in Annex C.
+- Templates for the Sustainable Development Goals (SDGs) are included in Appendix C if required.

-## Customization
+## Customisation

-- Details about you and your work are defined in `main.tex`.
-Fill them in according to your thesis.
-The document will update all occurrences automatically, including a bibtex cite!
+- Details about you and your work are defined in `main.tex'.
+Fill it in according to your thesis.
+The document will automatically update all occurrences, including a bibtex citation!
-- The titlepage can be easily configured by editing `opening/titlepage.tex`.
+- The title page can be easily configured by editing `opening/titlepage.tex`.
-- Fill information about the authors in `opening/about.tex`.
+- Fill in information about the authors in `opening/about.tex`.
-- Edit `opening/acknowledgements.tex` and `opening/dedication.tex` as you like.
+- Edit `opening/acknowledgements.tex` and `opening/dedication.tex` as you wish.
 - Include your abstract in one or more languages in `opening/abstract.tex`.
-- Chapter and Annex numbers on the page sides can be problematic for printing.
-They can be disabled by uncommenting a few lines in `\fancypagestyle{chapters}` and `\fancypagestyle{addenda}` page styles in `style/alcazar.sty`.
+- Chapter and appendix numbers on the page margins can be problematic for printing.
+They can be disabled by uncommenting a few lines in the `\fancypagestyle{chapters}` and `\fancypagestyle{addenda}` page styles in `style/alcazar.sty`.
-- The default text font is *Libertinus Serif*, but you can change it in `style/pkgs.sty`.
-Other high-quality options that I recommend are Charter and Source Serif Pro, although the font size may be needed to be changed from 12 pt to 11 pt.
+- The default text font is *Libertinus Serif*, but you can change this in `style/pkgs.sty`.
+Other high quality options I recommend are Charter and Source Serif Pro, although you may need to change the font size from 12 pt to 11 pt.
-- The default sans-serif font is Open Sans.
+- The default sans serif is Open Sans.
 Good alternatives are Inter and Source Sans Pro.
 - The default monospace font is IBM Plex Mono.
-Great alternatives are Fira Mono and Inconsolata, although the monospace font family size should be adjusted.
+Good alternatives are Fira Mono and Inconsolata, although the size of the monospace font family should be adjusted.

 ## Build